manuelz120/hackvent-2020/14/solution.md

 I tried to do the same in Bochs to make sure it was not just a QEMU problem, but unfortunately I still got the same result.
 It seems like the source code of the MBR has a bug and prematurely stops printing the QR code.
 The probably easiest solution in this case is trying to reverse engineer and patch the MBR.
 Thankfully, IDA already has a handy integration for Bochs, so I could simply import my [bochs configuration](./bochssrc.cfg) and analyze the assembly in IDA.

-After digging through the disassembly for a couple of minutes, I discovered a strange exit condition in a loop that looked liked it might print parts of the QR code.
+After digging through the disassembly for a couple of minutes, I discovered a strange exit condition in a loop that looked like it might print parts of the QR code.
 At `7C5B`, the code compares a counter with `E0` (224 in decimal) and aborts in case this value is reached.
-If we assume that our QR code is consists of 512 byte, this would mean that the loop aborts before it completes the first half, which would fit with our observations from debugging the image in QEMU.
+If we assume that our QR code consists of 512 byte, this would mean that the loop aborts before it completes the first half, which would fit with our observations from debugging the image in QEMU.

 ```assembly
 BOOT_SECTOR:7C57 start_of_loop:                          ; CODE XREF: BOOT_SECTOR:7C94↓j